patrickcping/pingone-go-sdk-v2/management/docs/ApplicationOIDCAllOf.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAllowWildcardInRedirectUri
+### GetAllowWildcardInRedirectUris

-`func (o *ApplicationOIDCAllOf) GetAllowWildcardInRedirectUri() bool`
+`func (o *ApplicationOIDCAllOf) GetAllowWildcardInRedirectUris() bool`

-GetAllowWildcardInRedirectUri returns the AllowWildcardInRedirectUri field if non-nil, zero value otherwise.
+GetAllowWildcardInRedirectUris returns the AllowWildcardInRedirectUris field if non-nil, zero value otherwise.

-### GetAllowWildcardInRedirectUriOk
+### GetAllowWildcardInRedirectUrisOk

-`func (o *ApplicationOIDCAllOf) GetAllowWildcardInRedirectUriOk() (*bool, bool)`
+`func (o *ApplicationOIDCAllOf) GetAllowWildcardInRedirectUrisOk() (*bool, bool)`

-GetAllowWildcardInRedirectUriOk returns a tuple with the AllowWildcardInRedirectUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAllowWildcardInRedirectUrisOk returns a tuple with the AllowWildcardInRedirectUris field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowWildcardInRedirectUri
+### SetAllowWildcardInRedirectUris

-`func (o *ApplicationOIDCAllOf) SetAllowWildcardInRedirectUri(v bool)`
+`func (o *ApplicationOIDCAllOf) SetAllowWildcardInRedirectUris(v bool)`

-SetAllowWildcardInRedirectUri sets AllowWildcardInRedirectUri field to given value.
+SetAllowWildcardInRedirectUris sets AllowWildcardInRedirectUris field to given value.

-### HasAllowWildcardInRedirectUri
+### HasAllowWildcardInRedirectUris

-`func (o *ApplicationOIDCAllOf) HasAllowWildcardInRedirectUri() bool`
+`func (o *ApplicationOIDCAllOf) HasAllowWildcardInRedirectUris() bool`

-HasAllowWildcardInRedirectUri returns a boolean if a field has been set.
+HasAllowWildcardInRedirectUris returns a boolean if a field has been set.

 ### GetAssignActorRoles